 By far my favorite place in Asturias, you can’t pass through Asturias without visiting this gem!
 The Lagos are two lakes in the Picos de Europa that are surrounded by green, mountains, and in the summer countless cows.
 In low season you can access the lakes by car and in high season you have to take a bus.
-Check the Asturias Tourism website for more info!
+Check the ALSA website for more info!

 You can also ready my post Visit The Lagos of Covadonga (Public Transportation Option).

 If you would like to visit the lakes of covadonga with transportation from Oviedo, Gijon, and aviles OR with a private guide, Civitatis offers these awesome tours: